nptscot/nptscot.github.io/manual/index.md

 These layer controls determine the information is shown on the map as described in the sections below.

-## 1. Map interface and controls {interface}

-The map can be navigated using map controls on the top left of the screen.
+The NPT user interface consists of the map interface and controls on the left side of the screen, as described in the next section.
 The NPT provides different basemaps.
 The example below shows the basemap selection options with the satellite basemap with 3D terrain enabled.
 You can hide the basemap selection option by clicking the change basemap button again.

 ![Basemap controls](/images/basemaps.png)